MIMS HOUSE BOOKS

 Award Winning Books

 Mims House books have received starred PW and Kirkus reviews.
 Awards include four NSTA Outstanding Science Trade Books, a Eureka!
 Nonfiction Honor book, two Junior Library Guild selections, and NCTE Notable Children’s Book in Language Arts, and a NCSS Notable Social Studies Book.

 Go Direct and Save!

 When you buy from this online bookstore, we cut out the middleman.
 Buying directly from us cuts out the middleman.
 That means lower prices than you'll find anywhere else.

-Mims House (est. 2008) is a U.S. children’s book publisher.
+Mims House (est. 2008) is a U.S. children’s book publisher based in Arkansas.
 Our award winning stories include contemporary fiction, fantasy middle grade novels and nonfiction picture books.
 Common themes include troubled families, a healthy environment, and teaching kids how to write.